The Estranged Husband Of Missing Woman Jennifer Dulos Claims She Had Mental Issues

 — Weekend Express with Susan Hendricks (@WeekendExp) October 5, 2019

 On the night that Jennifer disappeared, police found her blood staining the garage floor.
-They now believe that Fotis was laying in wait for her to come home that morning and caught her by surprise, attacking her and then disposing of the evidence.
+They now believe that Fotis was lying in wait for her to come home that morning and caught her by surprise, attacking her and then disposing of the evidence.
 They also have video footage, reportedly of Troconis and Fotis, from the night that Jennifer went missing.
 They can be seen driving around depositing various bags into dumpsters.
 The bags were later found to contain Jennifer’s bloody clothes.